netbox-community/netbox/docs/models/extras/customfieldchoiceset.md

 # Custom Field Choice Sets

-Single- and multi-selection [custom fields documentation](../../customization/custom-fields.md) must define a set of valid choices from which the user may choose when defining the field value.
+Single- and multi-selection [custom fields](../../customization/custom-fields.md) must define a set of valid choices from which the user may choose when defining the field value.
 These choices are defined as sets that may be reused among multiple custom fields.

+A choice set must define a base choice set and/or a set of arbitrary extra choices.

 ## Fields